jorgenmk/ntn-docs/readme.md

 # First run

-On the development PC use your favourite terminal emulator and connect to your nRF9151 DK:
+On the development PC use your favorite terminal emulator and connect to your nRF9151 DK:

     minicom /dev/ttyACM0

-Note that development kits usually have multiple ports, but normally the first one is used for application logs
+Note that development kits usually have multiple ports, but normally the first one is used for application logs.

 Press the reset button and you should see output similar to below: